SATHISH-MYILSAMY/ZOMATO-DATA_INSIGHTS/README.md

 # ZOMATO-DATA_INSIGHTS
 1. Overview of the Application:
-The application is a Food Delivery Management System built using Streamlit and a database (presumably MySQL or PostgreSQL).
+The application is a Food Delivery Management System built using Streamlit and a database like MySQL.
 It allows users to manage customers, restaurants, orders, delivery persons, deliveries, and generate fake data for testing.

 2. Menu Navigation:
 The app's sidebar provides options to navigate between different sections of the system, such as "Manage Customers," "Manage Restaurants," "Manage Orders," "Generate Fake Data," and more.